GLOBAL MARKETS-Stocks rise, dollar dips ahead of US inflation data | Headlines

 Brown Brothers Harriman currency strategists wrote in a note on Tuesday that, despite recent pressure, "the fundamental story continues to favor the dollar...and markets are still seeing significant risks of a second Fed hike this year."
 Longer-dated U.S. Treasury yields fell on Tuesday as investors awaited Wednesday's inflation data for further clues on whether price pressures are abating and if the Fed is closer to the end of its rate-hiking cycle.

-The yield on the benchmark 10-year note was down 3.2 basis points at 3.974%, having broken below 4% the day before.
+The yield on the benchmark 10-year note was down 2.6 basis points to 3.980%, having broken below 4% the day before.
 "While there is increasing evidence of near-term disinflationary trends, questions remain as to whether inflation will persist at uncomfortably high levels in the medium term," Deutsche Bank strategist Jim Reid said.

 COMMODITIES The prospect of a boost to the broader Chinese economy helped push up the price of crude oil and other industrial commodities such as copper and iron ore.

 Chinese regulators on Monday extended some policies in a rescue package introduced in November to shore up liquidity in the real estate sector.
+Oil prices jumped

-Brent crude, which has struggled to pull clear of 18-month lows, was at $79.31, up 2.09% on the day.
+on Tuesday, settling up about 2%, boosted by a falling U.S. dollar, hopes for higher demand in the developing world and supply cuts by the world's biggest oil exporters.
+Brent crude , which has struggled to pull clear of 18-month lows, was at $79.31, up 2.09% on the day.
 U.S. crude rose 2.38% to $74.73 per barrel.
-Traders weighed supply cuts by the world's biggest oil exporters and expectations of higher demand in the developing world in the second half of 2023 against a sluggish global economic outlook.
+Gold prices scaled a near three-week high.
+Spot gold added 0.36% to $1,931.95 an ounce.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)